-- Is it reliable, or will your system admin spend a ton of time validating accuracy?
+- Is it reliable or will your system admin spend a ton of time validating accuracy?

 These factors and more impact any new platform’s affordability.
-Before you select your CASB vendor, reach out to current and (if possible) past customers to understand the tool’s strengths, weaknesses, and potential hidden costs.
+Before you select your CASB vendor, reach out to current and past customers (if possible) to understand the tool’s strengths, weaknesses, and potential hidden costs.

 FERPA, COPPA, CSPC Certifications